top of page

 Nectar and Food

+Native plants provide essential food for local wildlife.
 The native columbine with its long tubular red and yellow blooms looks similar to a hummingbird feeder and it blooms just as the hummers return to Indiana from migration and need food, unlike the non-native columbines found in most gardens.
-Prairie drop seed has extremely nutritious seed that is devoured by song birds.
+Prairie drop seed has an extremely nutritious seed that is devoured by song birds.
 Switchgrass provides excellent cover and food for ducks, upland game birds (such wild turkeys, pheasants and northern bobwhite) and songbirds.

 Improve Water Quality